-A Reflection Microtremor (ReMi) survey was performed on the site to evaluate the seismic site class.
-Based on the results of the ReMi survey, the average shear wave velocity at the project site is estimated to be 3,366 ft/s.
+A Reflection Microtremor (ReMi) survey was performed on the site to evaluate the seismic Site Class.
+Based on the results of the ReMi survey, the average shear wave velocity at the project site is estimated to be 1,302 ft/s.
 The average shear wave velocity profile along the performed array is contained on the ReMi Test Results that are included in the Appendix.
-Based on the average shear wave velocity data obtained to a depth of 100 feet below the existing ground surface from the refraction microtremor surveys, the soil profile type for the site falls into seismic site Class B in accordance with section 1613.5.2 of the 2009 International Building Code (IBC).
-According to the IBC, a Site Class B can only be utilized for design if there is less than 10 feet of soil between the bottom of the spread footing or mat foundation and the rock surface.
+Based on the average shear wave velocity data obtained to a depth of 100 feet below the existing ground surface from the refraction microtremor surveys, the soil profile type for the site falls into seismic Site Class C in accordance with section 1613.5.2 of the 2009 International Building Code (IBC).

 The proposed addition can be supported on a shallow foundation system (i.e., wall and spread footings) bearing in competent natural soils or new engineered fill/lean concrete overlying competent natural soils.
-Consequently, the foundations will need to be extended through existing fill or the existing fill will need to be removed in its entirety.
 A shallow foundation system bearing in the competent natural soils or new engineered fill/lean concrete overlying competent natural soils can be designed for a maximum net allowable soil bearing pressure of 4,000 psf.
-Competent soils can be identified on the boring log as natural Silty CLAY or Clayey SILT/Silty SAND exhibiting an unconfined compressive strength estimate of at least 11⁄2 tsf or SPT N-values of at least 8 bpf, respectively.
+The net allowable soil bearing pressure refers to that pressure which may be transmitted to the foundation bearing soils in excess of the final minimum surrounding overburden pressure.
+Competent soils can be identified on the boring log as natural Lean CLAY exhibiting an unconfined compressive strength estimate of at least 11⁄2 tsf.

 For the design and construction of the slabs-on-grade for the building addition, the recommendations provided in the section entitled Subgrade Preparation and Earthwork Operations should be followed.
-The building floor slab thickness can be determined utilizing an assumed modulus of subgrade reaction of 100 pounds per cubic inch (pci) after passing a proofroll.
+The building floor slab thickness can be determined utilizing an assumed modulus of subgrade reaction of 125 pounds per cubic inch (pci) after passing a proofroll.
 We recommend the floor slab be designed with a minimum thickness of 5 inches.